o-ran-sc/ric-plt-utils/docs/mgxapp_user_guide.rst

          :header-rows: 0
          :class: borderless

          * - **Source**

            -

-             The name of the application which is sending the status value(s).
-If omitted the source from the RMR message (hostname:port) is used.
+             The name of the application which is sending the status

+             value(s).
+If omitted the source from the RMR message

+             (hostname:port) is used.

              |

          * - **Generator**

            -

              The name of the application which generated the value.
+If

-If omitted the *source* is used.
+             omitted the *source* is used.

              |

          * - **Timestamp**

            -

-             This is an integer value which is the number of milliseconds since the UNIX epoch (Jan 1, 1970) and is forwarded as the time that the value was captured.
-If omitted, the time that the message is received by the Metrics Gateway is used (not recommended). &half_sapce
+             This is an integer value which is the number of

+             milliseconds since the UNIX epoch (Jan 1, 1970) and is

+             forwarded as the time that the value was captured.
+If

+             omitted, the time that the message is received by the

+             Metrics Gateway is used (not recommended).

              |

          * - **Data**

            -

-             The data array is an array with one or more objects that define a specific statistic (measurement).
-Each object must specify an ``ID`` and ``value,`` and may optionally supply a type.
-(The type is not currently used, but might in the future be used to identify the value as a counter, meter value, percentage, or similar classification that is meaningful to the process that the Metrics Gateway is forwarding to.
+             The data array is an array with one or more objects that

+             define a specific statistic (measurement).
+Each object

+             must specify an ``ID`` and ``value,`` and may optionally

+             supply a type.
+(The type is not currently used, but might

+             in the future be used to identify the value as a counter,

+             meter value, percentage, or similar classification that is

+             meaningful to the process that the Metrics Gateway is

+             forwarding to.